Piotr1215/dotfiles/README.md

 (there is no indicator on the symlinked file).

 > [!IMPORTANT]
-> IMPORTANT: Once a file is added to the repo folder, it will be auto-committed.
+> Once a file is added to the repo folder, it will be auto-committed.

 Use this systemd service to automate this process